 First year student

 "I really like the Chinese Philosophy.
-Confucianism and Daoism for example, reflect my ideas of thinking as well.
+Confucianism and Daoism for example, since they reflect my ideas of thinking.
 The Chinese school of thought with a bit of western influences corresponds very much with what I think.
 That’s why I like this course.
 I think Logic, for example, is much easier to understand than Chinese philosophy.
 Once you have a grasp of the principle it's done.
 In Chinese philosophy, you have to first understand where to look for possible understanding, then battle with a cultural dimension, then battle with an interpretive dimension."

-A student psychologist can also be consulted and, in the event of chronic illness, dyslexia or a physical or psychological disability, you can contact the Fenestra Disability Centre.
+In case of psychological issues, a university psychologist can be consulted.
+In the event of chronic illness, dyslexia or a physical or psychological disability, you can contact the university’s Fenestra Disability Centre.